teowa/terraform-provider-azurerm/website/docs/r/monitor_data_collection_endpoint.html.markdown

 * `configuration_access_endpoint` - The endpoint used for accessing configuration, e.g., `https://mydce-abcd.eastus-1.control.monitor.azure.com`.

+* `identity` - An `identity` block as defined below.

 * `logs_ingestion_endpoint` - The endpoint used for ingesting logs, e.g., `https://mydce-abcd.eastus-1.ingest.monitor.azure.com`.

+---

+An `identity` block exports the following:

+* `principal_id` - The Principal ID associated with this Managed Service Identity.

+* `tenant_id` - The Tenant ID associated with this Managed Service Identity.

+* `type` - The identity type of this Managed Service Identity.

 ## Timeouts